Bill Adolph: Career

 Adolph is a public accountant who has operated his own firm since 1971.
 In 1982, he was elected to the Springfield Board of Commissioners as a Republican.
 During his tenure, he also served as president of the Board of Commissioners.

 Adolph served as the Majority Chairman of the House Appropriations Committee.
-He was first elected by his colleagues to serve in this role in January 2010 and was reelected to a second term as Majority Chairman.
+He was first elected by his colleagues to serve in this role in January 2010. and was reelected to a second term as Majority Chairman.

 Prior to joining House leadership, Rep. Adolph served as chairman of the House Professional Licensure Committee and a member of the House Consumer Affairs Committee.
 He previously chaired the House Environmental Resources and Energy Committee.

 In addition to his leadership roles in the legislature, Rep. Adolph has also served as chairman of the board of the Pennsylvania Higher Education Assistance Agency (PHEAA).
 In his service as PHEAA chairman, he has worked tirelessly to fulfill PHEAA's mission of developing innovative ways to ease the financial burden of higher education for students, families, schools, and taxpayers.
 During Rep. Adolph's tenure as chairman, PHEAA has distributed approximately $4.8 billion in state grants for higher education to over 2 million Pennsylvania students.

 His legislative agenda focused on the environment, education, economic development and job creation issues.
 He has played a key role in improving the state's business climate by cutting taxes and increasing competitiveness through regulatory reforms, such as revisions to the workers' compensation law.
 In 1998, he was the prime sponsor of a law eliminating the personal income tax on the profit from the sale of a home.
-In 2002, his legislation assisting no-impact home-based businesses was signed into law, allowing businesses that operate in the home to do so without excessive interference of local ordinances, yet still preserving the look and feel of the neighborhoods in which they operate.
+In 2002, his legislation assisting no-impact home-based businesses was signed into law, allowing businesses that operate in the home to do so without excessive interference with local ordinances, yet still preserving the look and feel of the neighborhoods in which they operate.